0x3UH4224D/Glittery/Wiki/Intro-To-Glittery.md

 I can write what ever I want.
 """
 ```
-In the other side, about-me-page.layout file should be in `layouts-path` folder, and that layout would looks like this:
+In the other side, about-me-page.hbs file should be in `layouts-path` folder, and that layout would looks like this:
 ``` html
 <!doctype html>
 <html lang="{{language}}">